Giants miss chance to clinch NL West, fall to Padres in 10th

 “Obviously, we wanted to win the game and not have to rely on somebody else,” Giants third baseman Evan Longoria said.
 “I think right now, the focus turns to tomorrow and just doing what we’ve done the whole year, trying to erase the day before and go out there and win the next game.”

-The Giants’ seven-game winning streak ended, but they still had an opportunity to win the West hours later — a loss by the second-place Los Angeles Dodgers to Milwaukee would give San Francisco the crown.
+The Giants’ seven-game winning streak ended, and the NL West race was pushed to the final day when the Dodgers beat Milwaukee 8-3 later Saturday.
+The Giants’ magic number remained at one.
+If Los Angeles wins Sunday and San Francisco loses, the teams will play a Game 163 on Monday to determine a division champ.

-If the Dodgers win, it would keep the Giants’ magic number at one and force the race to the final day of the regular season.
-San Francisco started Saturday with a two-game lead over Los Angeles.

-“We’re expecting to play a meaningful game tomorrow,” manager Gabe Kapler said.
+“We’re expecting to play a meaningful game tomorrow,” manager Gabe Kapler said before LA played.
 “Obviously, we’ll pay attention to the Milwaukee-Los Angeles game, but we’re expecting that tomorrow’s game is going to be the one that we need to win.”

 With runners on the corners and two outs in the top of the 10th, Cronenworth lined a double to right off Jarlin García to give San Diego its first lead of the game.